ATTENTION: College closed Wednesday due to severe weather. More

 - VA Form 22-5495 Chapter #35

-Once a student has submitted documents to the College VA office, the college will forward them on to the Department of Veterans Affairs to be processed.
-The department will verify of enrollment after all tuition and fees are paid, unless the student is requesting Advance Pay or attended the previous academic quarter.
+Once a student has submitted their certificate of eligibility documentation to the G.I.
+Bill Office, the college will forward certifications on to the Department of Veterans Affairs to be processed.
+The G.I Bill Office will verify enrollment after all tuition and fees are paid, unless the student is requesting Advance Pay or attended the previous academic semester.

-If a student is taking at least six (6) credit hours, he or she may be certified on an annual basis.
-If a student is takes less than six (6) credit hours, is on active duty, or is attending as a transient student, he or she must be certified for benefits each academic quarter after all tuition and fees are paid.
+If a student is taking at least six (6) credit hours, he or she may be certified each academic semester.
+If a student is takes less than six (6) credit hours, is on active duty, or is attending as a transient student, he or she must be certified for benefits each academic semester after all tuition and fees are paid.

-If a student withdraws during any academic quarter, the student benefits will be terminated and he/she must contact the College VA office to restart benefits.
-If a student elects to change their program of study, the student must change the program of student with the Registrar office, as well as the VA office to prevent interruption of educational benefits.
+If a student withdraws during any academic semester, the student benefits will be terminated and he/she must contact the College VA office to restart benefits.
+If a student elects to change their program of study, the student must change the program of student with the Registrar office, as well as the G.I.
+Bill Office to prevent interruption of educational benefits.